crumblingstatue/FloweysTimeMachine/research/savefile.md

  231 | `0->202` at second save point.
  543 | Gets increased by varying values as you are making progress in the tutorial dungeon.
  546 | `0->1` at second save point.
  548 | Room the player is located in.
-See the `rooms.md`.
+See the `main.js` for a list of rooms.
  549 | The game time.
 Same as `Time` in the ini.